Spike Brandt and Tony Cervone: Projects with Warner Bros.

 The duo would go on to write, direct, and produce several projects for Warner Bros. starting in 1994, both together and solo.
 The Brandt-Cervone formula has proven to consist of revamping classic cartoon characters and series for contemporary audiences without compromising their original appeal.

 They wrote, directed, and produced all episodes on Duck Dodgers (a re-imagining of a classic Daffy Duck segment) which aired from 2003 to 2005.
 Likewise, they were the developers, directors, and supervising producers of both Scooby-Doo!
 Mystery Incorporated and The Looney Tunes Show.
+They developed the two shows alongside Mitch Watson in the former, and Sam Register in the latter.

 Brandt and Cervone would direct several Tom and Jerry direct-to-video films such as Tom and Jerry: A Nutcracker Tale and Tom and Jerry: Robin Hood and His Merry Mouse, also with other films having crossovers with the duo such as Willy Wonka and the Chocolate Factory and Sherlock Holmes.
 Brandt would also co-direct the 2005 short The Karate Guard alongside Tom and Jerry co-creator, Joseph Barbera.
-It was the last Tom and Jerry cartoon with Barbera’s involvement before his death on December 18, 2006, one year after the short aired in theaters.
+It was the last Tom and Jerry cartoon with Barbera’s involvement before his death on December 18, 2006, one year after the short aired in theatres.
+Brandt would provide the voices of Spike the Bulldog and also voiced the titular title characters, despite being uncredited for the latter roles.

 The duo also produced and directed several Scooby-Doo projects, including the straight-to-video films Scooby-Doo!
 Abracadabra-Doo and Scooby-Doo! and Kiss: Rock and Roll Mystery.
 In 2018, Brandt directed the animation for an episode of Supernatural, which was a crossover with the characters of Scooby-Doo titled Scoobynatural.
 Cervone also directed several State Farm commercials featuring the Scooby-Doo characters.

-Cervone served as the animation director for the 1996 film, Space Jam while Brandt directed the animation on its sequel, Space Jam: A New Legacy in 2021.
+Cervone served as the animation director for the 1996 film, Space Jam while Brandt became animation director on its sequel, Space Jam: A New Legacy in 2021.
 Cervone went on to make his feature directorial debut with Scoob!, a film based on the Scooby-Doo franchise and was the first film of an Hanna-Barbera cinematic universe.
 He also provided the voice of a ghost and Mr. Rigby.
 It was released in 2020 and received mixed reviews.
 In 2021, Cervone announced that a sequel to the film was in development.
+The film, Scoob!
+Holiday Haunt, was set for release in December 2022 but was cancelled by Warner Bros.
+Discovery citing cost-cutting measures and a refocus on theatrical films rather than creating projects for streaming.
+Despite it being cancelled, it was eventually finished.
 Cervone also served as a consultant for Tom & Jerry.

 Personal life

-Cervone married Allison Abbate in 2012.
-They have no children.
+Cervone married film producer Allison Abbate in 2012.